VittoNico/Random_network_analysis/README.md

 2) Packages needed for the plotting of the data extracted from the network
 3) Packages needed for the creation of the HTML report

 The packages needed are these, make sure that they are all installed before launching the script.
-In case you miss some of them, open the installer page of the package, there you can find everything you need
+In case you miss some of them, open the installer page of the package, there you can find everything you need.

 ```R
 # Packages needed for the script